-1) The RAA holds public liability insurance to cover Branch fundraising events however appropriate risk assessments must be carried and any activity involving significant risk to participants or spectators must be discussed with the Association Secretary.

-2) Loss of cash from a branch premises, an authorised person's home or in transit to an authorised person home or to the bank is covered.
-However when in transit cash must be shared equally as follows: $\pm 1-3000 - 1$ person. $\pm 3001-6000 - 2$ persons. $\pm 6001-10000 - 3$ persons.
-Any larger sum must be transferred using a specialist security company.

-27. Donations to Artillery House.
-All donations to the RAA or RACF sent to Artillery House will be paid into the appropriate fund for that charity.

-28. Account Headings.
+- The RAA holds public liability insurance to cover Branch fundraising events however appropriate risk assessments must be carried and any activity involving significant possible risk to participants or spectators must be discussed with the Association Secretary who will notify our insurers so that additional cover can be put in place if required. - 2) Loss of cash from a branch premises, an authorised person's home or in transit to an authorised person home or to the bank is covered.
+However when in transit cash must be shared equally as follows: £1-3000 I person. £3001-6000 2 persons. £6001-10000 3 persons.
+Any larger sum must be transferred using a specialist security company. - 27.
+Donations to Artillery House.
+All donations to the RAA or RACF sent to Artillery House will be paid into the appropriate fund for that charity. - 28.
+Account Headings.
 The accounts are to record, under appropriate headings, all receipts and payments on behalf of the Branch.
 The headings will depend on the activities of each Branch.
 All charitable income (i.e. Money collected for charitable purpose from members of the public) should be clearly shown as distinct from normal income, i.e. subscriptions collected for Branch activities, profits from Branch activities.
 The following, as a minimum, will be required: